Forth Axis And Yet Another Dissapointment

 First step was to cut out a hole for the now a bit longer motor assembly.
 Normally, the angle grinder is the tool you go to when all else fails.
 Not today!

 The angle grinder started on a good note but ground (No pun intended) to a halt a few millimeters in.
 This chassis is not made of regular aluminum I tell you.
+It has to be some sort of hardened version.

 Z Axis Done And Y Axis Parts All Done